DannieBGoode/criptomo/_posts/202009/en/2020-09-24-what-is-new-in-ethereum-2.md

 - ethereum
 - altcoins
 layout: post
-description: What's new in Ethereum 2.0
+description: What's new in Ethereum 2.0.
+Proof of Stake and other features.
 banner_image: 202009/eth2.webp
 rating: 5
 TotalVotes: 11